My Father Who Loves Me

 Babe is a sweet, relaxing movie, and I was thoroughly enjoying watching it again.
 I had no idea that it would change my view of God, and ultimately, my view of myself.

-I come to the point in the film where Babe is not feeling well.
+I get to the point in the film where Babe is not feeling well.
 He’s dehydrated and hasn’t been eating.
 Farmer Hoggett is worried about him.
 The farmer’s wife would never allow a barnyard animal in the house, but she’s out of town, so Hoggett brings his now beloved pig inside.
-He settles Babe on the couch, and tucks him in with a warm blanket.
-He holds a baby bottle of water for Babe to drink.
-And then he begins to sing, “If I had words to make a day for you, I’d sing you a morning, golden and true . . .”
+He settles Babe on the couch and tucks him in with a warm blanket.
+He holds a baby bottle of water for Babe to drink, and then he begins to sing, “If I had words to make a day for you, I’d sing you a morning, golden and true . . .”

 Something stirs inside me as I hear the farmer singing to his precious pet.
 I become teary-eyed.
 Then I watch as farmer Hoggett stands up, and while still singing, begins to dance what can only be described as a jig of joy!
 He is so pleased with this unique little creature, that he can’t hold back his emotions.

 I had seen this movie before.
 How had I not remembered this scene?
 It was impacting me now with such power: as if it were actually taking place right in front of me.
 I watch, transfixed, as the formerly stoic farmer exults over his pet.

 I begin to cry.
 I pause the movie.
 Something about this scene touches me at my core.
 I cry deeply and loudly (feeling so glad to be the only one at home!).
 Then as I grow quiet, still thinking of the farmer rejoicing over his pig, somewhere in my mind or spirit I hear a loving, fatherly voice say, “Katie, this is how I feel about you.”